diversenok/NtUtilsLibrary/Examples.md

 end.
 ```

-2. Enumerate symbolic links in HKLM and printe their targets (**144 KiB** on x64, requires around 20 seconds to complete)
+2. Enumerate symbolic links in HKLM and print their targets (**144 KiB** on x64, requires around 20 seconds to complete)

 ```pascal
 program FindRegistrySymlinks;